telerik/ajax-docs/controls/ajaxmanager/client-and-server-scripts.md

 ---
-title: Using Server and Client Scrips Together
+title: Using Server and Client Scrips Simultaneously
-page_title: Using Server and Client Scrips Together with the AjaxManager
+page_title: Using Server and Client Scrips Simultaneously with the AjaxManager
 description: "Learn how to use the RadCodeBlock and RadScriptBlock in Telerik UI for ASP.NET AJAX."
 slug: ajaxmanager/radcodeblock-and-radscriptblock
 previous_url: ajax/radcodeblock-and-radscriptblock, controls/ajaxmanager/radcodeblock-and-radscriptblock